leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

 > ![Note]({{ site.url }}/assets/ico/note.png)
 >
-> Notable, to keep the helloworld sample as simple as possible, I don't introduce some other decorators in that sample.
-If you want to try with **promise** or **callback** completion hints invocation, you can refer to [stock](https://github.com/leezhenghui/tsnode-proxify/tree/master/demo/stock.ts) sample.
-For more advanced usages(e.g: `async/await`, `multiple interceptors w/ different interaction styles`, `interceptor slot context`, etc), please refer to [unit test cases](https://github.com/leezhenghui/tsnode-proxify/blob/master/test/proxify.test.ts) for more details.
+> Notable, to keep the helloworld sample as simple as possible, it only contain a sync-return style method with a sync-interceptor.
+If you want to try with **promise** or **callback** completion hints invocation or any other advanced usages(e.g: `async/await`, `multiple interceptors`, `interceptor slot context`, `recursive callback stack`, etc), please refer to [unit test cases](https://github.com/leezhenghui/tsnode-proxify/blob/master/test/proxify.test.ts) for more details.

 ### Run Unit Tests